deathlyfrantic/vim-distinguished/README.md

 Originally by [Lokaltog](https://github.com/Lokaltog).
 There are about a billion forks of this theme but this one is mine.
 I've made the following changes:

-- No background color on comments.
+- GUI and terminal colors are identical.
-- GUI search colors match cterm search colors.
+- Comments are italic and have no background color.
 - Added `g:distinguished_transparent_background` - set this to 1 if you want the background to be transparent rather than black.
 I use a background image in my terminal so I like this option.
 Defaults to 0, meaning the background is set to black.